Guide To Wood Burning Pizza Ovens And Fornos

 Wood ovens do many things well, not the least of which is the creation of outstanding pizza.
-Hearth breads, roasted meats with a smoky perfume, roasted veggies, melted cheese wrapped in vine leaves—you name it.
+Hearth breads, roasted meats with a smoky perfume, roasted veggies, melted cheese wrapped in vine leaves, you name it.
 Almost anything you can cook in a conventional oven can be made better in a wood-burning oven, even baked desserts like crumbles, crisps, and betties.
-Unctuous, low-and-slow overnight beans are among our favorite things!
+Low-and-slow overnight beans are among our favorite things!

-Pre-made refractory kit inserts start just a hair below $3,000 and go up from there (some of them to astronomical levels).
 But be aware that's just the start.
-You'll need a sturdy base for this very heavy, dome-shaped assembly, which can be constructed from concrete block and clad in stucco, brick, or—if you are really feeling flush—stone.
-(Or—not as pretty—buy a purpose-made heavy-duty metal stand.)
+You'll need a sturdy base for this very heavy, dome-shaped assembly, which can be constructed from concrete block and clad in stucco, brick, or, if you are really feeling flush, stone.
+(Or, not as pretty, buy a purpose-made heavy-duty metal stand.)

 The rounded top of the oven needs a layer of insulation (usually supplied) and a finish coat, which can match the base.
 Or not.
 Don't skimp on insulation: if the installation instructions suggest using a shielding material used in the space shuttle (mine did), do it!

-Be aware that building the fire to optimum temperature to make pizza—give or take 800°F—will take two to three hours (longer, if you use the oven only infrequently), and you will burn through a fair amount of wood.
+Be aware that building the fire to optimum temperature to make pizza, give or take 700°F, will take two to three hours (longer, if you use the oven only infrequently), and you will burn through a fair amount of wood.
 It would be a waste of resources to fire up the oven just for pizza, however, so plan on fully utilizing it from first heat (the aforementioned melty cheese, amazingly wonderful wood-roasted olives) through incendiary heat (pizzas and flatbreads; big ole steaks), and on to the waning heat phase (desserts, beans, fibrous cuts of meat like brisket and pork shoulder).

 If you feel like channeling your inner peasant, let your neighbors know the oven will be firing, and invite them to bring over loaves of ready-to-bake bread, a big heavy pot of short-ribs, or a fruity dessert.
 Let them contribute some nice, seasoned firewood, and you have the beginnings of a nice local barter economy.